eparadis/portfolio/content/portfolio/sharedna.md

 ## Challenges in the Design

 The greatest challenges in designing this study were the sensitivity of the topic and obtaining a large enough sample set.
-The portion of our participants who had already recieved test results did so in recieving treatment for various challenging medical conditions.
+The portion of our participants who had already received test results did so in receiving treatment for various challenging medical conditions.
 Simply reminding them of that experience could cause emotional harm.
 Our study questions were therefore vetted by our clients and we were very cautious in our questioning technique.

 Because we were only able to recruit a small number in the target population of those who had already had genetic testing, we sought members of the general population.
-It proved to be challenging to provide enough context to these participants while collecting data in a way comparable to the target popuation set.
+It proved to be challenging to provide enough context to these participants while collecting data in a way comparable to the target population set.

 ## Re-evaluation of Design Decisions